 Most importantly, cases in litigation are much more likely to settle, and this creates the greatest expense savings.
 A large portion of the costs in any litigation or arbitration case is incurred immediately before and during the actual hearing.
 This is discussed below in the section titled Advantages of Litigation.

 Because of litigation following arbitration, total costs can be higher in cases involving arbitration.
 Often, some parties in a case can be compelled to arbitrate while other parties cannot.
 Payment bond litigation provides a good example.
-A contract between a general contractor and subcontractor includes an arbitration clause and consequently, their dispute is resolved by arbitration.
+A contract between a general contractor and subcontractor includes an arbitration clause and, consequently, their dispute is resolved by arbitration.
 However, after completing the arbitration process, the subcontractor may have to file a lawsuit against the general contractor’s bonding company in order to collect the arbitration award.
-This is discussed below in the chapter Payment Bonds; section, Enforcement of Bond Claims; subsection, Arbitration Clauses.
+This is discussed in the chapter Performance and Payment Bonds; section, Pitfalls for Claimants; subsection, Arbitration Clauses.

-It also has become more common for the unsuccessful party in arbitration to challenge the arbitration award in a court of law.
-This can result in multiple arbitrations and court proceedings.13
+It has also become more common for the unsuccessful party in arbitration to challenge the arbitration award in a court of law.
+This can result in multiple arbitrations and court proceedings.

 Arbitration can save time and money, especially for small claims.
-However, a claimant should consider the court schedule in the area in which she works.
+However, a claimant should consider the court schedule in the area in which they work.
 Some court dockets proceed promptly and can actually result in a faster resolution than arbitration.

 The lack of rules can be a terrific advantage for a litigant whose case has technical problems.
 A claimant with a technically weak case or problems obtaining quality evidence, but with a story that sounds good and a situation that sounds unfair, should actively seek arbitration.
 On the other hand, if either your claim or defenses are technical and have an element of unfairness, arbitration should be avoided.
 Smaller claims are often better handled by arbitration simply because claimants and defendants are better able to handle the claims themselves.
 There will be an unpredictable result that might be unfavorable, but at least there will be a resolution and expenses will be lower.